 Phi Theta Kappa.
-Phi Theta Kappa was established in February, 1968, and is an officially recognized organization.
-It is an honorary scholastic fraternity whose membership is open each semester to selected students, whose names appear on the Dean's or President's Lists.
-There is an initiation fee but no dues.
-The organization meets monthly and is currently sponsoring tutoring services for the study body.
+This club was established in February, 1968, and is an officially recognized organization.
+It is an honorary scholastic fraternity whose membership is open each semester to full-time students who have completed a minimum of twelve semester hours with no grade lower than "C" and who have a minimum G.P.A. of 3.5.
+There is an initiation fee, but no dues.